-The Gene Technology Regulator (the Regulator) has received a licence application to conduct a clinical trial using a genetically modified organism (GMO).
-It qualifies as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence application for a clinical trial using a genetically modified organism (GMO).
+It qualifies as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000 (the Act).

-The applicant, Medpace Australia Pty Ltd (Medpace) proposes to conduct a clinical trial to evaluate the safety and efficacy of a genetically modified (GM) chimeric Orthopoxvirus (CF33-hNIS), alone or in combination with an existing cancer therapy (Pembrolizumab), for the treatment of Australian patients with metastatic or advanced solid cancerous tumours.
+The applicant, Medpace Australia Pty Ltd (Medpace) proposes to conduct a clinical trial to evaluate the safety and efficacy of a genetically modified (GM) chimeric orthopoxvirus (CF33-hNIS), alone or in combination with an existing cancer therapy (Pembrolizumab), for the treatment of Australian patients with metastatic or advanced solid cancerous tumours.

-The GMO was modified from the oncolytic virus CF33, a chimeric Orthopoxvirus (OPXV) strain which has been shown to target cancer cells.
+The GMO was modified from the oncolytic virus CF33, a chimeric orthopoxvirus (OPXV) strain which has been shown to target cancer cells.
 The genetic modifications lead to higher levels of viral replication in cancer cells compared to normal cells.
 Additionally, the genetic modifications facilitate the visualisation of the GMO after administration to patients by medical imaging.

 The GMO would be manufactured overseas and imported into Australia.
-It would be administered by intratumoural injection or by intravenous infusion in up to 18 Australian patients at clinical trial sites and hospitals in Australia.
+It would be administered by intratumoural injection or intravenous infusion in up to 18 Australian patients at clinical trial sites and hospitals in Australia.

 Clinical trials in Australia are conducted in accordance with requirements of the Therapeutic Goods Act 1989, which is administered by the Therapeutic Goods Administration (TGA).
 Therefore, in addition to approval by the Regulator, Medpace would also require authorisation from TGA before the trial commences.
 Clinical trials conducted in Australia must also be conducted in accordance with the National Statement on Ethical Conduct in Human Research and with the Guidelines for Good Clinical Practice of the International Council for Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use.
 Medpace would also require approval from the Department of Agriculture, Fisheries and Forestry for import of the GMO.

-The Regulator has prepared a Risk Assessment and Risk Management Plan (RARMP) for this application, which concludes that the proposed clinical trial poses negligible risks to human health and safety and the environment.
-Licence conditions have been drafted for the proposed clinical trial.
-The Regulator invites submissions on the RARMP, including draft licence conditions, to inform the decision on whether to issue a licence.
+A Risk Assessment and Risk Management Plan (RARMP) for this application has been prepared by the Regulator in accordance with the Act and corresponding state and territory legislation, and finalised following consultation with a wide range of experts, agencies and authorities, and the public.
+The RARMP concluded that the proposed clinical trial poses negligible risks to human health and safety and the environment and that any risks posed by the dealings can be managed by imposing conditions on the release.